Gifts for all Seasons

-Growing up, for many years, I was the only fluent English speaker in my family.
-My parents were Polish and, when they arrived on these shores (in a time and place when this was still a remarkable occurrence), they both worked in the architects’ department at the Greater London Council.
-They spent all day among other exclusively Polish-speaking architects and this, along with a social life that revolved around the Polish-Catholic church meant we lived in a bubble – something akin to a Polish satellite state in Home Counties suburbia.
+Throughout my early years, I was the only fluent English speaker in my family.
+My parents were Polish and, when they arrived on these shores from behind the Iron Curtain, in a time and place when this was still a remarkable occurrence, they both worked in the architects’ department at the Greater London Council.
+They spent all day among other exclusively Polish-speaking architects and this, along with a social life that revolved around the Polish-Catholic church meant we lived in something of a Polish bubble.

-Attending day nursery as a toddler meant that I quickly learnt English, became bilingual and acted as my parents’ mouthpiece – translating and interpreting the TV news, facilitating Parent/Teacher Evenings and generally, learning to speak up.
+Attending day nursery meant that I quickly learnt English, became bilingual and acted as my parents’ mouthpiece – translating and interpreting the TV news, facilitating Parent/Teacher Evenings and generally learning to speak up.

 I soon realised that it wasn’t just two different languages that I had to navigate but, that what I was also dealing with, were two very different groups of people and ways of doing things.
 I didn’t know then that the word for it was “culture.”
-Seeing my parents struggle meant that I learnt a valuable lesson in how vital communication was in conferring identity, a sense of belonging and security.
+Seeing my parents struggle meant that I was also learning a valuable lesson in how vital communication is in conferring identity, a sense of belonging and security.

 Gifts that get better over time

-Today that faculty for nuanced understanding, for being able to see things from multiple points of view and an ability to take dry facts and shape them into something imbued with meaning, is fuel for my copywriting.
-There’s a reason why I love doing what I do – helping people define themselves and their businesses, and in turn, find and speak effectively to their ideal audiences.
+Today that faculty for nuanced understanding, for being able to see things from multiple points of view and take dry facts and shape them into something full of meaning, is fuel for my work.

 Do you have any stories about gifts – unexpected, hard come by or easily worn?